By Maria Popova, Brain pickings, October 12, 2016

 Oliver contrasts the existential purpose of the two ordinary selves with that of the creative self:

-Most assuredly you want the pilot to be his regular and ordinary self.
+Say you have bought a ticket on an airplane and you intend to fly from New York to San Francisco.
+What do you ask of the pilot when you climb aboard and take your seat next to the little window, which you cannot open but through which you see the dizzying heights to which you are lifted from the secure and friendly earth?Most assuredly you want the pilot to be his regular and ordinary self.
 You want him to approach and undertake his work with no more than a calm pleasure.
 You want nothing fancy, nothing new.
 You ask him to do, routinely, what he knows how to do — fly an airplane.
 You hope he will not daydream.
 You hope he will not drift into some interesting meander of thought.
 You want this flight to be ordinary, not extraordinary.
 So, too, with the surgeon, and the ambulance driver, and the captain of the ship.
 Let all of them work, as ordinarily they do, in confident familiarity with whatever the work requires, and no more.
 Their ordinariness is the surety of the world.
-Their ordinariness makes the world go round.
+Their ordinariness makes the world go round.[…]In creative work — creative work of all kinds — those who are the world’s working artists are not trying to help the world go around, but forward.
+Which is something altogether different from the ordinary.
+Such work does not refute the ordinary.
+It is, simply, something else.
+Its labor requires a different outlook — a different set of priorities.

 Part of this something-elseness, Oliver argues, is the uncommon integration of the creative self — the artist’s work cannot be separated from the artist’s whole life, nor can its wholeness be broken down into the mechanical bits-and-pieces of specific actions and habits.
 (Elsewhere, Oliver has written beautifully about how habit gives shape to but must not control our inner lives).

-Echoing Keats’s notion of negative capability,” Dani Shapiro’s insistence that the artist’s task is to embrace uncertainty, to be sharpened and honed by it,” and Georgia O’Keeffe’s counsel that as an artist you ought to be keeping the unknown always beyond you,” Oliver considers the central commitment of the creative life — that of making uncertainty and the unknown the raw material of art:
+Echoing Keats’s notion of “negative capability,” Dani Shapiro’s insistence that the artist’s task is “to embrace uncertainty, to be sharpened and honed by it,” and Georgia O’Keeffe’s counsel that as an artist you ought to be “keeping the unknown always beyond you,” Oliver considers the central commitment of the creative life — that of making uncertainty and the unknown the raw material of art:

 Intellectual work sometimes, spiritual work certainly, artistic work always — these are forces that fall within its grasp, forces that must travel beyond the realm of the hour and the restraint of the habit.
 Nor can the actual work be well separated from the entire life.
 Like the knights of the Middle Ages, there is little the creatively inclined person can do but to prepare himself, body and spirit, for the labor to come — for his adventures are all unknown.
 In truth, the work itself is the adventure.
 And no artist could go about this work, or would want to, with less than extraordinary energy and concentration.
 The extraordinary is what art is about.